North Fork Swan River: Native CutThroat Preservation

 - Restore and maintain a self-sustaining native trout fishery and create habitat for a diversity of native wildlife.

-- Increase the native trout population by allowing natural migration and recolonization through the reconnected forks of the Swan River without detrimental influx of non-natives.
+- Increase the native trout population by allowing natural migration without detrimental influx of non-natives.

 Page header photo courtesy of Zach Mahone.